fommil/netlib-java/README.md

 compile and install your own machine-optimised OpenBLAS / [ATLAS](http://math-atlas.sourceforge.net/atlas_install/node54.html).

-Use [Dependency Walker](http://www.dependencywalker.com) to help resolve any
+Use [Dependency Walker](http://www.dependencywalker.com) to help resolve any problems such as:
+`UnsatisfiedLinkError (Can't find dependent libraries)`.

 *NOTE: OpenBLAS [doesn't provide separate libraries](https://github.com/xianyi/OpenBLAS/issues/296) so you will have to customise the build or copy the binary into both `libblas3.dll` and